whynotavailable/writing/posts/001_Review-Guidelines.md

----
-title: Review Guidelines
-category: programming
-published: true
-excerpt: >
-    In this world of AI I, I'm compelled to put together some information on what I believe efficient code reviews look like.
----

 In this world of AI I, I'm compelled to put together some information on what I believe efficient code reviews look like.